 Step 1) Organizing Required Application Materials & Deadlines

 The website of each college/university to which you are applying will include a list of required application materials.
-For example, for four-year colleges, the list may include items such as transcript, 2 teacher letters of recommendation, SAT scores, etc. The website will also list their application options (Early Decision, Early Action, Regularly Decision, Rolling) and deadlines.
+For example, for four-year colleges, the list may include items such as transcripts, 2 teacher letters of recommendation, SAT scores, etc. The website will also list their application options (Early Decision, Early Action, Regular Decision, Rolling) and deadlines.
 It can feel daunting to keep track of everything!
 We recommend using our College Planning Chart to help you stay organized.
-We also recommend that seniors applying to four year colleges use this hand-out, Elements of the Four Year College Application Process, to help understand and keep track of the required pieces of the application.
+We also recommend that seniors applying to four-year colleges use this hand-out, Elements of the Four Year College Application Process, to help understand and keep track of the required pieces of the application.

 Step 2) Teacher Letters of Recommendation

 Seniors applying to four-year colleges will most likely need one to two teacher letters of recommendation.
 However, they will need to find out the exact number required by checking the "application requirements" on the websites of the colleges to which they are applying.
-To request a teacher letter of recommendation, please follow the steps listed on the Teacher Recommendation Letter Guide.
-You should always plan to give your teachers a minimum of 10-15 school days notice prior to your first application deadline.
+To request a teacher's letter of recommendation, please follow the steps listed in the Teacher Recommendation Letter Guide.
+You should always plan to give your teachers a minimum of 15 school-days notice prior to your first application deadline.

 Step 3) Counselor Letter of Recommendation

-*Please note: when seniors apply to a college/university through the Common Application, a counselor letter of recommendation is automatically required.
+*Please note: when seniors apply to a college/university through the Common Application, a counselor's letter of recommendation is automatically required.

 Meet with your school counselor to go over the completed Student Interview Packet.

-*Please note: Parents/guardians are also welcome to provide input for the counselor letter of recommendation by filling out the Parent/Guardian Brag Sheet (Espanol; Portugues)
+*Please note: Parents/guardians are also welcome to provide input for the counselor's letter of recommendation by filling out the Parent/Guardian Brag Sheet (Espanol; Portugues)